gsam95/Data-Stories/part-2.md

 # User Research

 ## Target audience
 My story is intended for an Indian voter.
 But I intend it to be informative for people beyond the subcontinent's borders.
-And so, for my user research I also wanted to test it on a wider audience, to get a sense of how it feels to an unfamiliar audience.
+And so, for my user research I tested it on a wider audience, to get a sense of how it feels to an unfamiliar audience.

 ## Interview Script